barbarer/py4e-int/_sources/regex/writecode.rst

 #.
     .. activecode:: regex_writecode8
-        :available_files: mbox-short.txt
+        :datafile: mbox-short.txt
         :autograde: unittest

-        Using "mbox-short4.txt", extract the email domains from each email address using regex and add them to the list "domains".
+        Using "mbox-short.txt", extract the email domains from each email address using regex and add them to the list "domains".
 For the email noname@umich.edu, this would locate the string "umich.edu".
         ~~~~
         import re
-        hand = open('mbox-short4.txt')
+        hand = open('mbox-short.txt')
         domains = []

         ====